jergra/images-next14-supabase/README.txt

 to do:
-- is it possible to register twice with the same email (possibly different password) and be issued a different user_id (added_by) in each case?
-- make it possible for the user to add a username that is different from the email
 - make it possible to add images from any source, perhaps storing images on Cloudinary.
 This would probably be a separate project.